 On the 1st day of every week (Sunday), I release the next week’s front-to-back WHOLE Bible study on the mobile App and website: It will take you all week to get through it if you even do.
-By the 7th day of the week, you should have finished it and met as a group to fellowship and discuss it in a HomeGroup.
-All of our subscribers gather on different days to discuss the Bible studies, so after the majority of our subscribers have finished their Sunday services, we update for the next week.
-More resources are available in the mobile app and website than you could get from seminary, for free.
+By the 7th day of the week (Saturday), you should have finished it and met to fellowship and discuss it in a HomeGroup.
+All of our HomeGroups subscribers gather on different days to discuss the Bible studies, so after the majority of our subscribers have finished their Sunday services, we update for the next week.
+More resources are available in the mobile App and website than you could get from seminary, for free.

 Quick Bible Audio & Text:

 Listen to all the Bible study below or click the link to read them at biblegateway.com in your favorite translation.
 The mobile App has every translation:

 This Week’s Bible Outlines & Study Guides